Duo with links to Comanchero gang guilty over 'execution' killing of Auckland man and attempted murder of wife

 During the trial the court heard the hits on Tu'uheava and Yolanda may have been ordered from leaders of the Comancheros in Australia.

-They had been given "green light to kill", the court heard.
+They had been given the "green light to kill", the court heard.

 Tu'uheava was shot along Greenwood Rd at least seven times, including three times in the head with a .22 calibre semi-automatic rifle.